Sandeepkulkarni77/lemici-devops-assignment/README.md

 2-AWS manages critical components like the API server, etcd, upgrades, high availability, and security patches.
 3-In self-managed Kubernetes on VMs, teams must handle cluster setup, control-plane failures, upgrades, backups, and security themselves.
 4-With EKS, teams can focus on deploying and scaling applications while benefiting from deep integration with AWS services like IAM, VPC, CloudWatch, and Load Balancers.

+#Task-2:
+1-A LoadBalancer Service is defined to expose the application externally.
+2-This is a dummy configuration provided as YAML only and was not deployed to an actual Kubernetes cluster, as deployment was not required for this assignment.